simith/builder_session_reinvent2019_fr/docs/02_AWS_IOT_SETUP.md

 $ aws s3 mb s3://<BUCKET_NAME> --region=us-west-2
 ```

-And then enable versioning on the bucket.
+And then enable versioning on the bucket, please note s3:// is not required for this command before the <BUCKET_NAME>,

 ```
 $ aws s3api put-bucket-versioning --bucket <BUCKET_NAME>  --versioning-configuration Status=Enabled